EdinburghParkLife/ParkLifeToolkit/Importing the ChatBots.md

 ![alt text](https://github.com/EdinburghParkLife/ParkLifeToolkit/raw/master/documentation%20images/botpress%20import%20bot.png "Botpress import ChatBot")

-The window you are given allows you to create the bot ID for the ChatBot.
+The window you are given allows you to create the Bot ID for the ChatBot.
 This will be used as part of the web address the end users will visit when they use the bot.
 So this should be something succinct and meaningful.

 ![alt text](https://github.com/EdinburghParkLife/ParkLifeToolkit/raw/master/documentation%20images/botpress%20botID%20and%20Name.png "botpress botID and Name")